Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 - stroke-like symptoms, such as muscle weakness or paralysis – but, unlike most strokes, both sides of the body can be affected

 CVT should be regarded as a medical emergency.
-If you suspect that you or someone you know is experiencing a stroke, you should dial 999 immediately to request an ambulance.
+If you suspect a stroke, dial 999 immediately to request an ambulance.

-Inflammation of the blood vessels can cause part of your blood vessels' walls to weaken.
+Inflammation of the blood vessels can cause the walls of your blood vessels to weaken.
 This causes the walls to bulge outwards as a result of blood pressure.
 The bulge is known as an aneurysm.

-Aneurysms do not usually cause any noticeable symptoms unless the wall of the blood vessel becomes so weak that it enlarges or ruptures, which can place pressure on nearby areas and can sometimes lead to internal bleeding or organ dysfunction.
+Aneurysms don't usually cause any noticeable symptoms unless the wall of the blood vessel becomes so weak that it enlarges or ruptures.
+This can place pressure on nearby areas and can sometimes lead to internal bleeding or organ dysfunction.

 The symptoms of a ruptured aneurysm can vary depending on where in the body the aneurysm developed.
 Possible symptoms include: